|

 • Hike to Inca ruins of Ollantaytambo

-• Knowledgable and fun DETOURS trip leader
+• Knowledgable and fun gay group leader

 • DETOURS pre-trip guidebook